Managing GIS, A column from members of the Urban and Regional Information Systems Association

 GISCMM has provided value to agencies that have applied it against their own operations.
 However, the URISA GMI will launch a new GIS Assessment Service in 2015 that will make the GISCMM even more valuable.
 With this new service, organizations anywhere that use GIS will be able to complete an online GIS assessment.
 This is no different than the self-assessment approach used by King County, Hennepin County, and San Jose-Santa Clara Regional Wastewater Facility.
 However, the GIS Assessment Service will include the following valuable features:

-- Agency data will populate a permanent GMI GIS Assessment Database, so that agencies can perform reevaluations in the future to validate progress developing their capability and maturity.
+- Agency data will populate a permanent GMI GIS Assessment Database, so that agencies can perform reevaluations in the future to validate progress developing their

 - Agencies will also be asked to assess their GIS management team against the GMCM.
 This will provide further insight into their operational resiliency.